karrirasinmaki/blackpepperswing-www/_events/tuesday-night-hop.md

 Tuesday Night Hop is a weekly event in Helsinki dedicated to swing music.

-**During the summer, Tuesday dances happens in the park: [{{ site.url }}/lindy-in-the-park-helsinki/]({{ site.url }}/lindy-in-the-park-helsinki/)**

-Our djs play danceable swing music including the classic songs by Count Basie, Duke Ellington and Louis Armstrong.
+Djs play danceable swing music including the classic songs by Count Basie, Duke Ellington and Louis Armstrong.
 Spicing it up with some gypsy swing, rhythm'n'blues and new orleans jazz.
 And not forgetting the modern crowd favorites like Candy Jacket Jazz Band, Hot Sugar Band and Glenn Crytzer.

 All music lovers, beginner dancers, non dancers and swing dance veterans are welcomed to enjoy Tuesday Nigth Hop.